fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Publish-AzureVMDscConfiguration.md

 ### -ConfigurationArchivePath
 Specifies the path of a local .zip file that this cmdlet writes the configuration archive.
-The configuration script is not uploaded to azure_2 blob storage if you use this parameter.
+The configuration script is not uploaded to Azure blob storage if you use this parameter.

 ```yaml
 Type: String